aaravshrivastav04/weather/README.md

 https://github.com/chubin/wttr.in
 ```

-Note : weather --help or weather -h will lead you to the official help page created by Igor Chubin which gives you instructions on directly accessing the weather through curl requests.
-This script has been made to make that process a bit simpler and more intuitive.

 The help page for this command has not been created yet but the instructions of using it have been mentioned in this README file.
 Those using the weather command are recommended to go through those.

 Here are the flags the command accepts :